-Registration for Primary Recruitment is done through the Campus Director platform, once a PNM creates an account they are tasked with answering questions to better help the Panhellenic Council and each of the chapters get to know them better.
+Registration for Primary Recruitment is done through the Campus Director platform, linked here.
+Once you create your account, you will be tasked with answering questions to better help the Panhellenic Executive Board and each of the chapters get to know you better.
 (Make a note of your log-in email and password, you will use it often throughout the summer and the recruitment process!)
-These questions include simple demographic type questions as well as some open ended questions about the PNM themself.
-The PNM will also be required to upload a short video answering a few questions about themselves.
-Directions can be found here.
+These questions include simple demographic type questions as well as some open ended questions about yourself.
+Registration will be completed once the registration fee has been paid (this $130 registration fee is non-refundable).

 Here’s a tip: Don’t rush through the registration process, wait until you have time to sit down and read each question carefully!
 Good luck and we will see you in the Fall!

 2023 PNM Guide is here!
 Click here to check it out!

 Set 1 videos (also called PNM Videos) are short videos introducing oneself to the chapters to help them get to know you better.